SEDRICK A. MILES, Ph.D.

 Community Engaged Scholar

 Scholar-practitioner uniquely positioned to enhance university engagement through proven Community Engaged Scholarship (CES) expertise.
 Founded and directs Atlantic Archives Global Education, an international institution delivering university-equivalent programming across three continents with a focus on cultural preservation, social relations, and contemporary political analysis.
-Brings 20+ years of measurable impact in building educational pathways through cultural engagement, with 500+ documented teaching hours producing 95% completion rates and 80% career advancement outcomes.

 Offers universities immediate access to: